What is Supply Chain Analysis?

 Supply Chain Mapping:

 Supply chain mapping (SCM) is the process of documenting the flow of materials, information, and money in the supply chain.
-This mapped representation of the supply chain operations helps identify patterns and trends and pinpoints areas where inefficiencies may exist.
+This mapped representation of the supply chain operations helps supply chain analysts identify inefficiencies and highlight areas where improvement is possible.
+Mapping allows companies to optimize inventory management and chain management strategies.

-The five most common metrics used in supply chain management are perfect order rate, supply chain costs, order fill rate, cash-to-cash cycle time, and inventory turnover.
-Performance benchmarking, conducted by comparing the company’s supply chain performance with industry standards, helps companies stay ahead of their competition and ensures that their systems do not become obsolete.
+The five most common metrics used in supply chain management are perfect order rate, supply chain costs, order fill rate, cash-to-cash cycle time, and inventory turnover., which are crucial for tracking supply chain strategy effectiveness.
+Continuous monitoring helps logistics teams stay aligned with industry standards and improve customer satisfaction.

 Risk Assessment: